AlexandreEichenberger/llvm-project/mlir/docs/Traits.md

 This trait provides verification and functionality for operations that are known to be [terminators](LangRef.md#terminator-operations).

-### MemRefsNaturalizable
+### MemRefsNormalizable

 * `OpTrait::MemRefsNormalizable` -- `MemRefsNormalizable`

-This trait is used to flag operations that can accomodate `MemRefs` with nontrivial memory-layout specifications.
-This trait indicates that the normalization of memory layout can proceed for such operations.
+This trait is used to flag operations that can accommodate `MemRefs` with non-identity memory-layout specifications.
+This trait indicates that the normalization of memory layout can be performed for such operations.
 `MemRefs` normalization consists of replacing the original `MemRefs` with layout specifications to an equivalent `MemRefs` where the specified memory layout is applied to the access pattern and the type associated with